 Amelia Earhart counseled students at the Department of Aeronautics before her fateful flight, and the Purdue Research Foundation provided her plane.
 In addition to the original disciplines, the education and business programs are also respected.

-But Purdue is particularly known for one type of alumni: astronauts.
-It’s called the “cradle of astronauts,” and twenty-four alumni have been selected by NASA to join the space program, including “Gus” Grissom, Roger Chaffee, and Neil Armstrong.
+Purdue Univeristy is called the “cradle of astronauts,” and twenty-four alumni have been selected by NASA to join the space program, including “Gus” Grissom, Roger Chaffee, and Neil Armstrong.

 There’s also a display honoring Chaffee, who, along with Grissom and fellow Purdue graduate Ed White, died when the command module caught fire during testing.

 As we continued our tour, I realized this was not the campus I’d seen nearly thirty years before.
 That one was all parking lot.
 This one was sidewalks and trees and fountains.
 It looks less like an industrial park and more like the college campus it is.

 He’s buried nearby, but there’s no engraving on the marker.
 He was a crotchety old man, but he believed in education and the school that bore his name would be his monument.

 The courtyard where both his statue and grave reside contain the Hello Walk.
 When students walk the sidewalks on this plaza, they’re encouraged to put down their phones, metaphorically tip their hats, and say “Hello” to everyone they meet.

 As we approached the Class of ’50 building, Cindy barely eased the pressure on the golf cart’s pedal as we rolled by.
 She knew we were on a schedule and didn’t have much more time to explore, but this building was special.